CodeIntegrityBenchmark/Test_009/README.md

 ## Textual Description
 Expected Commits against integrity rules :
-* Initial Commit
-* Commit updating ReadMe
-* Commit Before Merging Feature Branch conflicting with Feature
-* Commit Merging the feature and the main brnach
+* All Commits expect the ones that are done via the PR, i.e. commits updating the expected Result file and commits updating the read me file.

 ## Changes Made In This Repo